-This Annual Report on Form 10-K includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), that relate to future events, our future operations or financial performance, or our plans, strategies and prospects.
+This prospectus includes forward-looking statements that relate to future events, our future operations or financial performance, or our plans, strategies and prospects.
 These statements are based on the beliefs and assumptions of our management team.
-Although we believe that our plans, intentions and expectations reflected in or suggested by these forward-looking statements are reasonable, we cannot assure that we will achieve or realize these plans, intentions or expectations.
+Although we believe that our plans, intentions and expectations reflected in or suggested by these forward-looking statements are reasonable, we cannot assure you that we will achieve or realize these plans, intentions or expectations.
 Forward-looking statements are inherently subject to risks, uncertainties and assumptions.
-Generally, statements that are not historical facts, including statements may be preceded by, followed by or include the words "believes," "estimates," "expects," "projects," "forecasts," "may," "will," "should," "seeks," "plans," "scheduled," "anticipates" or "intends" or the negative of these terms, or other comparable terminology intended to identify statements about the future, although not all forward-looking statements contain these identifying words.
-The forward-looking statements are based on projections prepared by, and are the responsibility of, the Company's management.
-Forward-looking statements contained in this Annual Report on Form 10-K include, but are not limited to, statements about:
+Generally, statements that are not historical facts, including statements concerning possible or assumed future actions, business strategies, events or performance, are forward-looking statements.
+These statements may be preceded by, followed by or include the words "believes", "estimates", "expects", "projects", "forecasts", "may", "will", "should", "seeks", "plans", "scheduled", "anticipates" or "intends" or the negative of these terms, or other comparable terminology intended to identify statements about the future, although not all forward-looking statements contain these identifying words.
+The forward-looking statements are based on projections prepared by, and are the responsibility of, our management.
+Forward-looking statements contained in this prospectus include, but are not limited to, statements about:

-- the commercial and technical feasibility of seafloor polymetallic nodule collection and processing; - our and our partners' development and operational plans, including with respect to the planned uses of polymetallic nodules, where and how nodules will be obtained and processed, the expected environmental, social and governance impacts thereof and our plans to assess these impacts and the timing and scope of these plans; - the supply and demand for battery metals and battery cathode feedstocks, copper cathode and manganese ores; - the future prices of battery metals and battery cathode feedstocks, copper cathode and manganese ores; - the timing and content of International Seabed Authority's ("ISA") final exploitation regulations that will create the legal and technical framework for exploitation of polymetallic nodules in the Clarion Clipperton Zone of the Pacific Ocean ("CCZ"); - government regulation of mineral extraction from the deep seafloor and changes in mining laws and regulations; - technical, operational, environmental, social and governance risks of developing and deploying equipment to collect polymetallic nodules at sea and to process such nodules on land; - the sources and timing of potential revenue as well as the timing and amount of estimated future production, costs of production, other expenses, capital expenditures and requirements for additional capital; - cash flow provided by operating activities; - the expected activities of our partners under our key strategic relationships; - the sufficiency of our cash on hand to meet our working capital and capital expenditure requirements; - our ability to raise financing in the future;

-- any litigation to which we are a party; - claims and limitations on insurance coverage; - our plans to mitigate our material weaknesses in our internal control over financial reporting; - the restatement of our financial statements; - geological, metallurgical and geotechnical studies and opinions; - mineral resource estimates; - our status as an emerging growth company, non-reporting Canadian issuer and passive foreign investment company; - infrastructure risks; - dependence on key management personnel and executive officers; - political and market conditions beyond our control; - COVID-19 and the impact of the COVID-19 pandemic on our business; and - our financial performance.
+- the commercial and technical feasibility of seafloor polymetallic nodule collection and processing: - our and our partners' development and operational plans, including with respect to the planned uses of polymetallic nodules, where and how nodules will be obtained and processed, the expected environmental, social and governance impacts thereof and our plans to assess these impacts and the timing and scope of these plans; - the supply and demand for battery metals and battery cathode feedstocks, copper cathode and manganese ores; - the future prices of battery metals and battery cathode feedstocks, copper cathode and manganese ores; - the timing and content of International Seabed Authority's ("ISA") final exploitation regulations that will create the legal and technical framework for exploitation of polymetallic nodules in the Clarion Clipperton Zone of the Pacific Ocean ("CCZ"); - government regulation of mineral extraction from the deep seafloor and changes in mining laws and regulations; - technical, operational, environmental, social and governance risks of developing and deploying equipment to collect polymetallic nodules at sea and to process such nodules on land; - the sources and timing of potential revenue as well as the timing and amount of estimated future production, costs of production, other expenses, capital expenditures and requirements for additional capital; - cash flow provided by operating activities; - the expected activities of our partners under our key strategic relationships; - the sufficiency of our cash on hand to meet our working capital and capital expenditure requirements; - our ability to raise financing in the future; - any litigation to which we are a party; - claims and limitations on insurance coverage; - our plans to mitigate our material weaknesses in our internal control over financial reporting; - the restatement of our financial statements; - geological, metallurgical and geotechnical studies and opinions; - mineral resource estimates; - our status as an emerging growth company, non-reporting Canadian issuer and passive foreign investment company; - infrastructure risks; - dependence on key management personnel and executive officers; - political and market conditions beyond our control; - COVID-19 and the impact of the COVID-19 pandemic on our business; - our financial performance; and - other factors detailed under the section titled "Risk Factors."